Yasmani Grandal Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The righty's last appearance was on Friday against the Boston Red Sox, when he threw six innings, surrendering four earned runs while allowing five hits.
+- The right-hander last appeared on Friday against the Boston Red Sox, when he threw six innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.